Priapos1004/ML101/README.md

 ## jupyter notebook nbextensions [recommended]

 Jupyter notebook is a nice program, but there are [extensions](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions.html) that can make your life way easier.
+(Maybe one should first get used to the normal notebooks and the basic shortcuts and so on, but after this one should directly use these)

 ### installation of nbextensions

-I would recommend to create a new virtual environment `exten` for the extensions with cloning the `base` environment because the library tends to have conflicts with other bigger libraries and you can use the extensions in notebooks with other environments.
+I would recommend to create a new virtual environment `exten` for the extensions with cloning the `base` environment because the library tends to have conflicts with other bigger libraries and you can use the extensions in notebooks with other environments (I am not sure if this is true for all the extensions, but for most).
 You can just not edit the currently activated extensions in other environments.
 Therefore, you have to start jupyter notebooks with `exten`.

 To get these `nbextensions` to know, I recommend to read this [article](https://stephanosterburg.gitbook.io/scrapbook/data-science/jupiter-notebook-tips-and-tricks).
 It also contains other helpful libraries.